White-Devil-SD/Movie-Database/README.md

 "# Movie-Database"
-# This is a RDMS miniproject of Movie database comprising of 5 tables which are Releted to each other
+# This is a RDBMS miniproject of Movie database comprising of 5 tables which are Releted to each other